-The purpose of this web page is to describe the status of and provide access to more information for individual offshore wind energy projects on the US Atlantic coast, within a focus on the Northeast, using publicly available resources.
+The purpose of this web page is to describe the status of and provide access to more information for individual offshore wind energy projects from Maine to northern North Carolina, using publicly available resources.

 For a series of maps related to offshore wind in the Northeast, visit the Offshore Wind Map Gallery.

 The U.S. Bureau of Ocean Energy Management (BOEM) is the lead federal agency authorized to issue leases, easements, and rights of way to allow for renewable energy development on the Outer Continental Shelf (OCS).
 BOEM describes four distinct phases of their renewable energy program: planning, leasing, site assessment, and construction and operations, with stakeholders being engaged throughout the process.
 For more detail about these phases, see BOEM’s page on Renewable Energy Regulatory Framework and Guidelines.
 Other entities, including states, also have roles in the development and permitting process, which is beyond the scope of this web page.